 Sapporo Clock Tower

-Although Sapporo Clock Tower is one of the most-visited attractions in Sapporo, it carries far less interest for casual travellers than history buffs.
-Curious visitors should spend some time plying through the first-museum to get a sense of the tower’s history and of Sapporo’s early days before checking out the clock exhibition and ceremony hall on the second floor.
+Curious visitors should spend time plying through the first museum.
+You’ll learn about the tower’s history and of Sapporo’s early days.
+Follow your lesson up with a visit to the clock exhibition and ceremony hall on the second floor.

-Getting to Sapporo Clock Tower: Wedged between Sapporo Station to the north and Odori Station to the south, Sapporo Clock Tower is easy to find while bustling about the city.
-From Odori Station it’s just a 4-minute walk northeast to the tower while from Sapporo Station it’s just 10 minutes south.
+Getting there: Sapporo Clock Tower is easy to find.
+It’s wedged between Sapporo Station to the north and Odori Station to the south.
+From Odori Station it’s a 4-minute walk northeast to the tower.
+The main station is 10 minutes south by foot.

 Tanukikoji Shopping Arcade

-Rather than becoming a stash for big brands or upscale boutiques, Tanukikoji Shopping Arcade has found its sweet spot offering a variety of vintage clothing shops, second-hand stores, record stores (remember those?) and a smattering of eateries to tackle nearly all your Japanese food cravings.
+Tanukikoji Shopping Arcade refused to become a stash for big brands and upscale boutiques.
+Instead, it’s found its sweet spot with a variety of vintage clothing shops, second-hand stores, and record stores (remember those?).
+There’s also a smattering of restaurants and eateries here to tackle all your Japanese food cravings.

-Even if you’re not so keen on dropping yen on some goods, Tanukikoji is the perfect place to get a sense for Sapporo’s buzzing nightlife.
-Wander about nearby Nish 7-Chome Dori where a deluge of izakaya (Japanese pubs) await for a tamer, more traditional after-dark experience than Susukino.
+Not keen on dropping yen on some goods?
+Tanukikoji is the perfect place to get a sense of Sapporo’s buzzing nightlife.
+Wander about nearby Nish 7-Chome Dori.
+A deluge of izakaya (Japanese pubs) awaits.
+It offers a tamer, more traditional after-dark experience than Susukino.

-Getting to Tanukikoji Shopping Arcade: From Susukino Station, walk two blocks north.
+Getting there: From Susukino Station, walk two blocks north.
 You’ll see the entrance gate to Tanukikoji to your left.

-- Ibis Styles Sapporo: A delightful 3-star hotel located just steps away from beautiful Nakajima Park.
+- Ibis Styles Sapporo: This delightful 3-star hotel is located steps from beautiful Nakajima Park.
 The modern rooms are spacious & clean, and feature contemporary furnishings for your comfort.
 Extras like on-site massages and a hotel shuttle defy its budget category.

-- Daiwa Roynet Hotel Sapporo-Susukino: A super-central hotel located in Susukino delivering a fantastic Sapporo accommodations experience with spacious rooms and modern decor.
+- Daiwa Roynet Hotel Sapporo-Susukino: This super-central hotel, located in Susukino, delivers a fantastic accommodations experience.
+It charms guests with its spacious rooms and modern decor.

-- Cross Hotel Sapporo: One of the coolest hotels in Sapporo showcasing modern rooms with superb skyline views.
-Kick back at the indoor or outdoor onsen-style baths or the chilled-out second-floor bar for a relaxing nightcap.
+- Cross Hotel Sapporo: This is one of the coolest hotels in Sapporo.
+It showcases modern rooms with superb skyline views.
+Kick back at the indoor or outdoor onsen-style baths.
+The chilled-out second-floor bar is a great place for a relaxing nightcap.